- 5.1–5.5 in

 - If you see a White-breasted Nuthatch making lots of quick trips to and from your feeder – too many for it to be eating them all – it may be storing the seeds for later in the winter, by wedging them into furrows in the bark of nearby trees.

-- The oldest known White-breasted Nuthatch was 9 years 10 months old.
+- The oldest known White-breasted Nuthatch was at least 9 years, 9 months old when it was found in Colorado.

 White-breasted Nuthatches are birds of mature woods, and they’re more often found in deciduous than coniferous forests (where Red-breasted Nuthatches are more likely).
 You can also find them at woodland edges and in open areas with large trees, such as parks, wooded suburbs, and yards.